-White lined geckos reach an adult length of around 9 to 10 inches, including their tails.
-They can live 10 to 20 years or so; however, they are relatively new to reptile hobbyists, so their life span is a bit uncertain.
-They're not as aggressive as some other gecko breeds, so may be good pets for the less-experienced owner (but probably not quite beginner-level).
+White-lined geckos reach an adult length of around 9 to 10 inches, including their tails.
+They can live 10 to 20 years or so; however, they are relatively new to reptile hobbyists, so their lifespan is a bit uncertain.
+They're not as aggressive as some other gecko breeds, so they maybe good pets for the less-experienced owner (but probably not quite beginner-level).

 - Size: Between 9 and 10 inches long

-White lined geckos tend to be less aggressive than their close relative, the tokay gecko.
-White lined geckos are fast, delicate and will bite if feeling threatened, so care is required when handling.
+White-lined geckos tend to be less aggressive than their close relative, the tokay gecko.
+These geckos are fast, delicate and will bite if feeling threatened, so care is required when handling.

 Food and Water

 Feed white-lined geckos a diet mainly of crickets.
 A variety of other insects can be added for variety: roaches, locusts, cutworms and silkworms (only feed waxworms and mealworms occasionally).
 Prey should be about the size of the space between the gecko's eyes.